 The procedure of RSI has many steps.
 It is sometimes easier to remember the 10 P’s of RSI: plan, preparation (of drugs, equipment, and people), protect the cervical spine (if indicated), positioning (can be done after paralysis), preoxygenation, pretreatment (e.g., atropine, fentanyl, lidocaine), paralysis, protection (i.e., Sellick’s maneuver), placement (endotracheal tube and confirmation of its position), and postintubation management.
 The controversy surrounding the technique (e.g., cricoid pressure effectiveness and ventilation prior to intubation) and the role in preventing aspiration has been questioned.22-25 This has contributed to the lack of standardization.22-25 Despite this, RSI has currently achieved a status close to being a standard of care for ED intubation in patients with full stomachs.24

 The primary indication for RSI is to quickly protect and secure the patient’s airway, preventing regurgitation of gastric content, and preventing aspiration.
-The rationale behind RSI is to create an environment in which the trachea can be ...
+The rationale behind RSI is to create an environment in which the trachea ...